kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 There are two types of ballasts that can be defined: permanent ballast and variable water ballast, specified as `variable_flag: false` and `variable_flag: true`, respectively.
 Permanent ballast is defined by its material, volume, start and end locations of the ballast segment along the member in nondimensional form.
 Variable water ballast is defined by start and end locations of the ballast segment along the member in nondimensional form, which determines the maximum volume of the water ballast.
-The actual volume of water ballast is calculated to achieve neutral buoyancy as the operating conditions of the turbine change, with the maximum volume limited by the defined segment volume.
+The actual volume of water ballast is calculated in some modeling tools (e.g. WISDEM) to achieve neutral buoyancy in an unloaded equilibrium position, with the maximum volume limited by the defined segment volume.
 An example of defining bulkheads and ballasts for the upwind column is shown below.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT_VolturnUS-S.yaml